Emurgo/the-bushi-shell/README.md

 ### Objective:
      - Provide a complete open source guide to run a Cardano Rust full node in single-board computers like Rockpi
      - Open source 3D printable case designs
-     - Creating an easier way to conduct staking transactions

 ### Requirements:
      - The casing must withstand an average impact force of at least 16 N to withstand a fall from a table.